A+

 Cost Of Living Quick Facts

-• The cost of living in Sevierville is 5% lower than the national average
+• The cost of living in Sevierville is equal to the national average

 • Sevierville housing is 9% higher than the national average